vulkano-rs/vulkano-www/content/guide-graphics-pipeline-creation.md

 # Putting it all together

-In [the vertex input section](/guide/vertex-input) we created a buffer named `vertex_buffer` which contains the shape of our triangle, and wrote the source code of a *vertex shader*.
+In [the vertex input section](/guide/vertex-input) we created a buffer named `vertex_buffer` which contains the shape of our triangle, and wrote the source code of a *vertex shader* that positions vertices on the image.

-In [the fragment shader section](/guide/fragment-shader) we wrote the source code of a *fragment shader*.
+In [the fragment shader section](/guide/fragment-shader) we wrote the source code of a *fragment shader* that fills pixels with a color.

-Finally in [the render passes section](/guide/render-pass-framebuffer) we create a render pass and a framebuffer.
+Finally in [the render passes section](/guide/render-pass-framebuffer) we create a *render pass* and a *framebuffer* that contains the target image.

 It is now time to put everything together and perform the draw operation!